alejandrodavidvela/devConnector/README.md

 - GitHub API

-## What I learned on this project
+## Key Takeaways
-- Building an extensive backend API with Node.js & Express
+- backend API with Node.js & Express
-- Protecting routes/endpoints with JWT (JSON Web Tokens)
+- protected routes/endpoints with JWT (JSON Web Tokens)
-- Extensive API testing with Postman
+- performed API testing with Postman
-- Integrating React with our backend in an elegant way, creating a great workflow
+- integrated React with the backend
-- Building our frontend to work with the API
+- built a frontend to work with the API
-- Using Redux for app state management
+- Redux for app state management
-- Creating reducers and actions for our resources
+- reducers and actions for our resources
-- Creating many container components that integrate with Redux
+- container components that integrated with Redux
-- Testing with the Redux Chrome extension